Feature Engineering with Regularity Structures: Model feature vectors and regression algorithms

-Let us fix linear operator $I$ that maps space-time functions $f: [0,T]\times D \to \R$ to some space-time functions $I[f]$.
-As an example $I[f]$ could be a convolution with some space-time kernel or a solution to some linear PDE with forcing $f$.
-Given a multi-index $a \in \N^d$, we denote by $\partial^a = \partial^{a_1}_{1} \dots \partial^{a_d}_{d}$ where \begin{equ} \partial^{a_i}_{i} := \frac{\partial^{a_i}}{\partial x_i^{a_i}}\,,\quad\text{for $i = 1, \dots, d$.} \end{equ} We will also define the order of a multi-index as $|a| := \sum_{i = 1}^{d} a_i$.
-Motivated by models from~\cite[Sec.~8]{Regularity} we give the following definition.
+Let us fix a linear operator $I$ that maps space-time functions $f: [0,T]\times D \to \R$ to space-time functions $I[f]$.
+For example, $I[f]$ could be a convolution with some space-time kernel or a solution to some linear PDE with forcing $f$.